 Today we’re going to talk about how to clean your cell phone from germs and other bacteria.
 The Corona Virus has been all over the news lately.
 And so it’s become vitally important for us not only washing our hands for 20 secs but also disinfecting the surfaces that we touch the most often.
 We use our phones all the time.

-Keep your phone clean during corona virus outbreak
+Keep your phone clean during a coronavirus outbreak

 So the question is: ‘Can our phones actually be carriers for this virus’?
 Unfortunately, the answer is definitely YES Microbiologist from the University of Arizona reported that cell phone carries 10 times the amount of bacteria as the typical toilet seat.
 So, yes, we need to disinfect our phones.

 What is an oleophobic coating on the screen of your iPhone?